clc89/UA-3460-489/README.md

 The app will provide information from several different sources in one centralized location and present it in a more easily read format.

 The app will use external data from springboard and instructors' websites and possibly from twitter.

+**NOTE:** I think you guys may need to add your GitHub email address to your local git configuration so that your commits show up on the graphs page; [see this GitHub doc](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user)

+    git config --global user.email "me@here.com"